julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, May 13, 2025.
+Wednesday, May 14, 2025.
 Quote of the day:

-> "I am only one; but still I am one.
-I cannot do everything; but still I can do something.
-I will not refuse to do the something I can do." - Helen Keller
+> "It is not length of life, but depth of life." - Ralph Waldo Emerson